-The Clear Zero command clears the output offset register value to +00000.00.
+The Clear Zero command clears the channel output offset register value to +00000.00.
+The SCM9B-5000 series modules contain an output offset register for each channel.
+Specify the correct channel address with this command to clear the proper output offset register.
 This command clears any data resulting from a Trim Zero (TZ).

-Command: \$1CZ
+Command: \$1CZ Response: